Tars4815/ponti/README.md

 Converted point clouds and ancillary files should be saved in this folder to preserve the template structure.

+***database***
+It contains .php files that allow for the interaction between the platform and a PostgreSQL database.
+In particular, saving annotations

 ---------------------

-## **GUI definition** 💻
+## GUI definition

-The [index.html](https://github.com/labmgf-polimi/ponti/blob/main/index.html) file includes the main settings for the web page that contains the custom Potree viewer.
+The [index.php](index.php) file includes the main settings for the web page that contains the custom Potree viewer.
 For example, information contained in this file defines the **title** that will appear on the browser window when the page is loaded as well as other important **metadata** regarding the content and/or the author(s) of the page.
 These settings are defined in the first lines in the *head* element:

 ```
 ...